 How to Settle a Disagreement

 Several options exist for resolving disagreements among heirs, but establishing a clear executor is the crucial first step.
 Having a designated person responsible for implementing the deceased’s wishes as outlined in the will can prevent disputes over asset distribution.
 Without an executor or with a contested will, hiring a mediator may be your next best option.
-A neutral third party can help family members work through differences far more affordably than engaging in a lengthy probate court battle.
+A neutral third party can help family members work through differences far more affordably and efficiently than engaging in a lengthy, emotionally draining probate court battle.

 Best Practices